 But how is it different from machine translation?
 And where did this technology even come from?

-In this guide, we’ll cover the basics, clear up common confusion, and show you how translation memory evolved into an important tool in modern translation workflows.
+In this guide, we’ll cover the basics, clear up common confusion, and show you how translation keys and translation memory evolved into important tools in modern translation workflows.

 Many translators, content managers, and localization professionals feel frustrated by repeatedly translating similar content.
 This guide is a simple intro to translation memory technology that will help you learn how to reuse existing translations, regardless of your target language.